spoonapps/docs/doc/quick_start/tryit/tryit.md

 To upload the **helloworld** image, use the `spoon push` command.

-	>spoon push helloworld:head
+	> spoon push helloworld:head

 By default, images will be pushed to the user account of the logged-in user.

-	>spoon push helloworld:head
+	> spoon push helloworld:head
 	Pushing image helloworld:head to spoonuser/helloworld

 When the image has finished uploading, `Push complete` will appear in the command prompt.

-	>spoon push helloworld:head
+	> spoon push helloworld:head
 	Pushing image helloworld:head to spoonuser/helloworld
 	Push complete

 Once the `Push complete` message appears in your command prompt, the image is on the Spoonium Hub.
-You can view the image by going to http://spoonium.net/hub/<your username>/helloworld.
+You can view the image by going to http://spoonium.net/hub/[your username]/helloworld.

 If your account did not already have an existing repository named `helloworld`, Spoonium automatically created one and added the image to it.

 The repository page on Spoonium serves as a complete version history of an image.
-If you're familiar with a `Git` remote repository, Spoonium is *very* similar.
+If you're familiar with remote repositories in Git, Spoonium is *very* similar.

 Public repositories are great for sharing work with others or for providing a quick and easy access point for colleagues, collaborators, or even end-users to download and access and run your project from.

-## Next Steps

-Now that you've completed the beginner tutorial, what next?

-To learn more about creating Spoonium containers, check out the [Building](http://spoonium.net/docs/build) section.
-This section goes into some more depth on the commands shown in this tutorial, as well as some of the more advanced commands available in Spoon.

-For some practical examples, such as containerizing a Java or .NET project, go to the [Examples](http://spoonium.net/docs/samples) section of the docs.
-This section has tutorials and walkthroughs detailing many common use-cases for Spoonium.

-We also encourage you to jump right in and try containerizing your own personal projects!

-Enjoy!